Addressing the Impact of Childhood Trauma

 You can become whole, perfect, and complete with just rewiring those old, non-advantageous ways of thinking, emoting, behaving, projecting, and perceiving that have and may still be holding your amazing self, prisoner.

-This is an invitation for you to step into your power and heal the wounding, shame, and harsh words that you encountered along the way.
+This is an invitation for you to step into your power and mend the wounding, shame, and harsh words that you encountered along the way.

 I see you.
 I honor you.
 I witness your courage.
-I invite you to heal these experiences and the parts of you that made you feel unlovable.
+I invite you to process these experiences and the parts of you that made you feel unlovable.

 If you feel called to connect and unleash your inner traumas and purge those old deleterious ways of thinking, please reach out.